Article I - Name

-Any member who is found guilty of conduct unbecoming a Lost 202 member as determined by a two thirds vote by the Board of Directors, or any Member who is in arrears for dues as previously set forth will be dropped from the Membership rolls.
+Any member who is found guilty of conduct unbecoming a Lost 202 member as determined by a majority vote by the Board of Directors, or any Member with dues in the arrears for longer than 90 days after the Annual Meeting will be dropped from the Membership rolls.

 Article X - Duties of Officers: